-ArtSquare will reopen its doors in downtown Leesburg in June.
+ArtSquare to reopen in June in downtown Leesburg

 The facility, home to the Loudoun Academy of the Arts Foundation, will be located at the Shops at Dodona, 312 E. Market St.

 It closed its doors earlier this year at its old location at 12 Cardinal Park Drive SE off Route 7 in Leesburg.